The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 GWAS is a cheap tag-scan of mostly common variants, with imperfect linkage tagging, crude phenotypes, and (historically) weak sample sizes.

-A low PGS R² is not a deep truth about biology — it mostly says “prediction is hard with a blurry sensor.”
+A low PGS R² (predictive accuracy) is not a deep truth about biology — it mostly says “prediction is hard with a blurry sensor.”

 h² (heritability): Share of variance explained by genetic differences in a population, given the current range of environments.